Jollycreed/DungeonGame/README.md

 ## Known Issues

 - Large file sizes in the repository due to Unity asset management.
 We recommend using [Git LFS](https://git-lfs.github.com/).
-- Scripts are currently in development, so, yeah, the game doens't run.
+- Scripts are currently in development, so, yeah, the game doesn't run.

 ## License